piskvorky/gensim/docs/src/auto_examples/000_core/run_001_getting_started.rst

     8 0.0

-Thus, according to TfIdf document representation and cosine similarity measure, the most similar to our query document vec is document no. 3, with a similarity score of 82.1%.
-Note that in the TfIdf representation, any documents which do not share any common features with vec at all (documents no. 4–8) get a similarity score of 0.0.
+Thus, according to TfIdf document representation and cosine similarity measure, the most similar to our query document ``new_vector`` is document no. 3, with a similarity score of 82.1%.
+Note that in the TfIdf representation, any documents which do not share any common features with ``new_vector`` at all (documents no. 4–8) get a similarity score of 0.0.
 See the Similarity Queries tutorial for more detail.

 ..
 [1] This is the same corpus as used in
        `Deerwester et al. (1990): Indexing by Latent Semantic Analysis <http://www.cs.bham.ac.uk/~pxt/IDA/lsa_ind.pdf>`_, Table 2.